 Whether child or adult...we all like to enjoy something sweet!
 That doesn't mean it has to be something full of added sugar or high-fructose corn syrup.
 A sweet potato is a healthy whole food, sweet all on its own.
 When eaten in moderation, in proper portion size and prepared healthfully, it’s one of nature’s best bets.
 Besides their fun bright orange interior, sweet potatoes lend themselves to being seasoned by a variety of ethnic and flavorful spices, making them a “go to ingredient” no matter what the season.

 Ounce for ounce, white potatoes and sweet potatoes contain about the same amount of carbohydrates (1/2 cup = 15 grams).
 However, sweet potatoes are a better source of beta carotene, vitamin C, vitamin B-6, manganese and calcium than white potatoes.
 In addition, sweet potatoes have more fiber and therefore a slightly lower glycemic index than their white counterparts.

-At Red Rabbit, we incorporate sweet potatoes into many of our signature menu offerings: baked sweet potato wedges, sweet potato mash, sweet potato bread, baked sweet potato crisps, and more.
-We are constantly looking for ways to introduce kids to healthful ways to prepare vegetables for maximum taste and nutrition!
+We incorporate sweet potatoes into many of our signature offerings: baked sweet potato wedges, sweet potato waffles, seasonal veggies and more.
+We're constantly looking for ways to introduce kids to healthful ways to prepare vegetables for maximum taste and nutrition!

 The key to making them a healthy part of any diet is to enjoy them with the skin—baked and not fried, without a lot of added extras, like butter and sour cream, on top!
-Let us know what your favorite RR sweet potato recipe is…or recommend one of your own!
+If you're looking for a fun, imaginative recipe we encourage you to try these sweet potato boats.